Santa Cruz California, USA Travel Guide

 September and October often feature the clearest and warmest days of the year due to warmer ocean temperatures.

 Santa Cruz has some unique weather patterns.
 Coastal fog is common in late spring and early summer mornings.
 It typically clears by midday, allowing sunshine to appear.
-Plan your mornings for indoor activities or forest visits, saving beach time for the afternoon.
+Plan your mornings for indoor activities or forest visits, saving beach the right time for the afternoon.

 June-August